sam-goodwin/shapes-legacy/README.md

 # Shapes

 Shapes is a library for defining TypeScript-native schemas and APIs.
-Instead of custom Schema Definition Languages (SDLs) and code generators (e.g. Prisma, Swagger, OpenAPI, etc.), Shapes define APIs and derive client interfaces entirely within a native TypeScript environment.
+It creates a schema-driven and type-safe development experience just like the traditional Schema Definition Languages (SDLs) and code generators (e.g. Prisma, Swagger, OpenAPI, etc.).
+Except, Shapes are defined entirely within a native TypeScript environment.

 # @shapes/graphql